arcxp-ce-support/Fusion-Training-User-Stories/README.md

 Nice work completing `lab-01`.
 If you are continuing this training from the last lab, then keep working on your current branch USERNAME-fusion-training.
 If you are starting this training from this branch, you will need to clone and set up this repository as described in `lab-00`.

 ## Lab 02
+This lab focuses on layouts.
+You will create, implement, and add a layout to your page in PageBuilder Editor.

 As a user, I would like to add a layout to my page, in order to give my page some structure and semantic HTML.
 To learn more about layouts, [click here](https://redirector.arcpublishing.com/alc/arc-products/pagebuilder/fusion/documentation/recipes/creating-layout-component.md?version=2.6).

 ## Guide